WenjianBI/POLMM/README.md

 # POLMM
 Proportional Odds Logistic Mixed Model (POLMM) for ordinal categorical data analysis

+## Note on 2022-08-26

+We make a new package GRAB in which POLMM / POLMM-GENE approaches are supported.
+The below is a website for GRAB package: https://wenjianbi.github.io/grab.github.io/.
+Please check it for more recent update.

+**The package POLMM will not be updated.**

+## Previous README before 2022-08-26

 ### Software dependencies and operating systems
 The package has been tested under linux and windows systems.